A path to precision cosmology: synergy between four promising late-universe cosmological probes: Conclusion

 \section{Conclusion}

-In the next decades, it is necessary to vigorously develop new late-universe cosmological probes to precisely constrain the Hubble constant and the EoS of dark energy at the same time.
+In the next decades, it is necessary to develop new late-universe cosmological probes to precisely measure the Hubble constant and the EoS of dark energy at the same time.
 In this work, we show that the four typical late-universe cosmological probes, 21\,cm\,IM, FRB, GW standard siren, and SGL, will play an important role in cosmology in the near future.
 We investigate the capability of their combination to constrain cosmological parameters.
 Here, the 21\,cm\,IM, FRB, GW, and SGL data are simulated based on the hypothetical observations of HIRAX, SKA, ET, and LSST, respectively.

 We find that 21\,cm\,IM, GW, and SGL all can constrain the Hubble constant $H_0$ to the precision better than $1\%$ in the $\Lambda$CDM model, so they will play an important role in solving the $H_0$ tension.
-Importantly, 21\,cm\,IM, FRB, GW, and SGL show obviously different parameter degeneracy orientations in cosmological constraints and thus any combination of them could effectively break the parameter degeneracies.
+Importantly, 21\,cm\,IM, FRB, GW, and SGL have different parameter dependencies and thus any combination of them could effectively break the degeneracies.
 It should be pointed out that SGL is composed of VD and TD in this work.
-The parameter degeneracy orientations of VD and TD are almost orthogonal in cosmological constraints, so their combination can thoroughly break the parameter degeneracies inherent in VD and TD alone.
+The parameter degeneracy orientations of VD and TD are almost orthogonal in cosmological constraints, so VD+TD can thoroughly break the degeneracies inherent to VD and TD alone.
 The SGL data can offer the tight constraints, $\sigma(\Omega_{\rm m})=0.0038$ and $\sigma(H_0)=0.46\ \rm km\ s^{-1}\ Mpc^{-1}$, mainly for this reason.
 In addition, FRB and VD behave very similarly in constraining cosmological parameters in $\Lambda$CDM, both of which can tightly constrain $\Omega_{\rm m}$ but not $H_0$.

 The joint 21\,cm\,IM+FRB+GW+SGL data could provide the constraint errors of $\sigma(\Omega_{\rm m})=0.0022$ and $\sigma(H_0)=0.16\ \rm km\ s^{-1}\ Mpc^{-1}$ in the $\Lambda$CDM model, which has achieved the standard of precision cosmology, i.e., the precision of parameters is better than 1\%.
 Moreover, the joint data can tightly constrain the dynamical dark energy EoS parameters.
 It offers $\sigma(w)=0.020$ in the $w$CDM model, and $\sigma(w_0)=0.066$ and $\sigma(w_a)=0.25$ in the $w_0w_a$CDM model, which are better than the constraint results achieved by the CMB+BAO+SN data \citep{Aghanim:2018eyx}.
 Our results are sufficient to show that the synergy of the four late-universe cosmological probes has magnificent prospects in cosmological studies.